Using Data to Build Safer Communities

 “My whole career has been in law enforcement and working with police, so I know how critical it is to know where gun violence is happening and where individuals are most exposed to gunfire.
 The problem is that in most cities, you’re probably only getting about 20 or 30 percent of your actual gunfire.
 But when you work with SoundThinking’s ShotSpotter® technology, we’re able to track that additional 70 to 80 percent of gunfire.

 SoundThinking’s Data for Good initiative helps cities share that data with community partners to drive non-law enforcement, particularly public health and educational resources, to build safer communities.
 I’ll give you an example.
 I speak on panels and mayors and city managers and other directors will tell me about their summer jobs program.
 And my question to them almost immediately is: ‘Did you use your gun violence data about where children have been most exposed to gun violence to ensure those children are signing up?’
-It may take more time to enrol them, but removing them from an otherwise dangerous situation can make the environment better and safer for all children.”
+It may take more time to enroll them, but removing them from an otherwise dangerous situation can make the environment better and safer for all children.”

 Proactively Address Gun Violence and Build Community Trust with SoundThinking Technology – Dr. Gerard Tate